-Principle Arrangements at Rotherham MBC Principle A - The Council has a constitution and a supporting set of rules and Behaving with procedures that govern its activities in accordance with legislative integrity, requirements. demonstrating strong commitment All key decisions require review by Legal and Financial Services to ethical values, and respecting the to ensure all relevant requirements and considerations are taken into account. rule of law into decedini.
-The Council has arrangements for encouraging the reporting of suspected wrong-doing.
+Principle Arrangements at Rotherham MBC Principle A - The Council has a constitution and a supporting set of rules and Behaving with procedures that govern its activities in accordance with legislative integrity, requirements. demonstrating strong commitment All key decisions require review by Legal and Financial Services to ethical values, to ensure all relevant requirements and considerations are taken and respecting the into account.
+Tule of law The Council has arrangements for encouraging the reporting of J. 1.1.
+1. rule of law The Council has arrangements for encouraging the reporting of suspected wrong-doing.
 The Council's Whistle-blowing policy has been revised in line with current national guidance.